VguruShetty/ecommerce-clone/README.md

 Add JavaScript for interactivity

-Make it fully responsive for all devices
+Make it fully responsive for all devices.